 What causes cough?
 92 possible conditions

-In general, a cough that lasts for less than three weeks is known as an acute cough.
+In general, a cough that lasts for less than three weeks is an acute cough.

-A cough that lasts between three weeks and eight weeks, improving by the end of the period, is known as a sabacute cough.
+A cough that lasts between three and eight weeks, improving by the end of that period, is a subacute cough.

-A persistent cough that lasts for over eight weeks is known as a chronic cough.
+A persistent cough that lasts more than eight weeks is a chronic cough.

-Most coughs will clear up, or at least significantly improve, within two weeks.
-If you cough up blood or have a “barking” cough, consult with a doctor.
-Any cough that has not improved after a few weeks may be serious and you should see a doctor.
+Most cough episodes will clear up, or at least significantly improve, within two weeks.
+If you cough up blood or have a “barking” cough, talk to your doctor.
+Any cough that hasn’t improved after a few weeks may be serious and you should see a doctor.

-A cough can be caused by a number of conditions, both temporary and permanent.
+A cough results from a number of conditions, both temporary and permanent.

 Clearing the Throat

-A cough is the standard way of clearing the throat.
-When the airways become clogged with mucus or foreign particles such as smoke or dust, a cough is a reflex reaction that attempts to clear the particles and make breathing easier.
+A cough is a standard way of clearing the throat.
+When your airways become clogged with mucus or foreign particles such as smoke or dust, a cough is a reflex reaction that attempts to clear the particles and make breathing easier.